Fort Delaware: Foundation

 Construction of a deep foundation was necessary since the island's soils were of "a compressible mud often forty feet deep; the level where sand was finally reached".
-In 1849, Sanders' crews began using steam-powered pile drivers to place long piles (similar to modern telephone poles) in excavated areas to provide adequate support.
+In 1849, Major Sanders' crews began using steam-powered pile drivers to place long piles (similar to modern telephone poles) in excavated areas to provide adequate support.
 In 1850 pile driving was complete; crews had driven 4,911 piles, reusing 1,095 piles from the Delafield fort.
 Because of the star fort's failed foundation, Totten and Sanders decided to evaluate the weight resistance before moving forward with construction.
 The engineers proposed a singular test consisting of 30 blows from an 8-foot height using an 800 pound weight.
 A total of 5,754 piles were tested and 2,955 failed more than one fifth of an inch.
 Roughly 1,700 piles were subsequently spliced and re-driven an additional 10 to 20 feet.
 The pile driving was finally complete in 1851 and the wooden grillage was the next layer constructed.